Updated for 2021

 Naseema is the creator of Financially Intentional.
 She also has a podcast titled Nurses on Fire.

 Teri Ijeoma teaches people how to trade and travel.
-This black financial advisor is doing very good with the stock market.
+This black financial advisor is doing very well with the stock market.
 Make sure you give her a follow.

 Mary Wheeler runs the site Abundant Wealth Solutions.
-Learn more about then here.
+Learn more about them here.

 Tania P. Brown is a Financial Life Coach.
 She enjoys working with women over 40.

 Angela Matthews is the owner of Happy Investor Method.

 Monica Paul Halm runs the site Real Estate Investor Goddesses.
 Check out her podcast here.